wagnerjfr/springboot-rest-mysql/README.md

 Try the other sections: GET, PUT and DELETE.

 ## 4. Run the REST API application in a container
-Let's now deploy our SpingBoot application and an Docker image and run it as a container.
+Let's now deploy our SpingBoot application and a Docker image and run it as a container.

 First, run the command below which will create the application image:
 ```